Stryper: Legacy

 Stryper was the first openly Christian heavy metal band to gain recognition in the mainstream music world.
-Mark Joseph states "The Yellow and Black Attack was propelled by the group's success in Japan, which was largely due to an endorsement of the band by famed rock critic Masa Itoh, the man who ruled the Japanese hard rock/metal scene, who many fans looked to for his evaluation of bands.
+Mark Joseph states, "The Yellow and Black Attack was propelled by the group's success in Japan, which was largely due to an endorsement of the band by famed rock critic Masa Itoh, the man who ruled the Japanese hard rock/metal scene, who many fans looked to for his evaluation of bands.
 Itoh had heard of Stryper, gotten in touch with their manager Daryn Hinton, and liked what he heard.
 When he gave the band a positive review in Japan's heavy metal bible Burrn! magazine and played the album on his radio show, Stryper suddenly found themselves at the top of the metal heap in Japan with a record that was outselling Mötley Crüe, Bon Jovi, and every other metal band."

-Stryper has not been free of controversy.
 Many Christian critics did not approve of the group's association with the heavy metal subculture, which has often been associated with Satanic imagery.
 Other Christian detractors viewed the band's flashy costumes as incongruous with the modesty in dress often associated with sincere practitioners of devout Christianity.
 Televangelist Jimmy Swaggart was a particularly prominent critic, likening Stryper's practice of distributing the New Testament at their shows to "casting pearls before swine".
 Swaggart's condemnation may not have been a surprise, however, as Stryper was supported by the rival Jim Bakker ministries, who are thanked on several Stryper albums.
 A 1985 CCM magazine article by Chris Willman, who was also writing for the Los Angeles Times, stated that "Stryper was the target of scattered picketing, boycott threats, and righteous denunciations".
 For example, concert-goers were often greeted by protesters armed with bullhorns and distribution of Gospel tracts.
 "It was just like if Ozzy Osbourne was there.
-They gave us the same treatment, laughs Daryn Hinton."
+They gave us the same treatment", laughs Daryn Hinton.